O JARGON BUSTER

 - Green

-various shades of green colouration on the map.
+indicated by various shades of green colouration on the

 - Green course